tfiedor/tfiedor.github.io/_pages/about.md

   - /about.html
 ---

-For the past ten years I have been part of the academic research.
+For the about ten years I have been part of the academic research.
 In particular, I studied the field of formal analysis and verification, with focus on performance analysis, automatic complexity analysis and basic formal theory (mainly regarding automata theory).
 During these years, I have implemented (or have been part of the development) of many tools ranging from efficient decisions procedures (Gaston, dWiNA), automata libraries (libmata), performance analysis tool suite (Perun), to some minor products (perfaide, looper, etc.) that were part of research projects.

+I have been part of the kernel performance analysis (a cooperation between FIT BUT and RedHat Kernel Performance Team), where I have focused on analysis of different pair of kernel versions, and effective visualization of their performance differences.
+Currently, I am a part of GraalVM Performance Analysis Team and I focus on performance benchmarking and analysis of various parts of the project.

 If I had to list three things that I value about myself, I would say I am: